 You always need a visa or NZeTA if you travel to New Zealand by plane or cruise ship.
 The only exception is for travellers with a New Zealand or Australian passport.
-You also need a visa or NZeTA for a transfer in New Zealand, except if you are travelling on to Australia.
-The NZeTA is the easiest and cheapest way to meet the visa requirement, if you meet the conditions.
+You also need a visa or NZeTA for a transfer in New Zealand.
+The NZeTA is the easiest and cheapest way to meet the visa requirement, if you meet the requirements.

 An NZeTA is suitable for travellers from the United Kingdom, all EU countries (including Ireland) and Switzerland, among others.
 The NZeTA visa can be applied for completely online.
 After your application has been approved, you will receive your travel authorisation by email.
 Once you have received the NZeTA, you can immediately leave for a holiday, a business trip or a short study tour to New Zealand.
 An NZeTA is valid for a period of two years, and within these two years you may travel to New Zealand as often as you like.
 However, each stay may not not exceed 3 months.

 Instead of an NZeTA, you can also apply for another type of visa for New Zealand.
 This is only recommended if you want to travel to New Zealand for a reason other than a holiday, business or study trip.
 It is more complicated and more expensive to apply for another type of visa for New Zealand.
 If you want to join an organisation in New Zealand, you are not eligible for an NZeTA and will need to apply for another type of visa through New Zealand Immigration.

 - Do I need an NZeTA for a transfer in New Zealand?